 Outside scholarships and grants are highly competitive and often have early application deadlines.
 Examples include awards by county bar associations and various local, regional, and national philanthropic organizations.
 We post information about outside scholarships, as it becomes available, in the e-newsletter that students receive weekly.

 More information about applicable outside scholarships is available at FinAid.org.

 Additional Scholarships for Upper-Level students

 We occasionally offer additional scholarships to upper-level students, but only when funding is available.
-These awards are made on the basis of class rank at the end of the first two semesters of law school, and no application is required.
+These awards are funded through endowed scholarships and an application is required.
 In addition, several scholarships are awarded on an annual basis to upper-level students to recognize their commitment to public service, social justice, and to the School of Law.

 Scholarship Retention Data

 |# Whose Conditional Scholarships

 |2014 (113 students)||71||29|